Maybe Accepting Guests

 About Me

 I have always felt lazy to complete this part because I think it's better not judging people for what they're writing about themselves.
-I would rather say, go ahead and read people's feedback about the way they felt about me :)
+I would rather say, go ahead and read people's feedback to get more insight about the way they felt about me :)

-But in a few words, I had the chance to study in 5 different countries as part of my studies (USA for 4 months, Spain 4 months, Argentine 6 months, Sri Lanka 6 months, Thailand 7 months, Indonesia 4month).
-I first studied english and spanish languages and then I studied a Master degreee in Human Rights and Demcocratization.
+But in a few words, I had the chance to study in 5 different countries as part of my studies (USA for 4 months, Spain 4 months, Argentina 6 months, Sri Lanka 6 months, Thailand 7 months, Indonesia 4month).
+I first studied english and spanish languages and then I studied a Master degreee in Human Rights.
 It was probably one of the most amazing experience in terms of human exchanges (27 students from 24 different countries).
+Once I graduated, I started to work as a cultural event organizer for an NGO both in France and Indonesia.
+Once I completed this 1 year mission, I decided to go back to Indonesia for the 3rd time because I'm feeling deeply connected to this country.
+After that, I went to Australia with a working holiday visa where I stayed for over a year and half because / thanks to Covid.
+There, I worked as a barista until I set up my own Cold Brew business.
+I came back to France in 2021, and since then, I'm building up my little business.
+But that's a story that deserves us to drink coffee around !
+You can check my business profile on Instagram: anaiscoldbrew !

-As a Human Rights student, I want to contribute in promoting peace, love, tolerance..
-Obviously, it sounds unrealistic when looking at the current political situation...but making one person smile and bringing some happiness in their life is already a reward to me.
+Anyways, coffee for me is an universal language that I'm using to gather people and honour my studies in Human Rights.
+I wish to contribute in promoting peace, love, tolerance..
+Obviously, it sounds unrealistic when looking at the current political situation...but making one person smile and bringing some happiness in one's life is already a reward to me.
 Smiling is your weapon and positivity your state of mind.
 As a matter of fact, I found that artists have the capacities to denounce some situation through art, performances, culture,.. and the message is strong.

 I would say I'm definitely an optimistic woman.
 I can be serious when needed but I love laughing and experiencing new things.
 I will always be up to do something new and open my mind to whatever you could suggest me.